 Best known for their world-famous cheese fries and t-shirts that are the second most collected t-shirts in the world behind Hard Rock Cafe.

 The atmosphere is fun and this is THE place to be.

 Beloved by locals and tourists, I was told that the “Joe cups” are even a form of a measuring cup for locals.

-You get a souvenir plastic cup with your beverage and you can add more to your collection at the adjoining gift store, along with lots of fun souvenir t-shirts for yourself or family.
+You get a souvenir plastic cup with your beverage.
+Opt to add more to your collection at the adjoining gift store, along with lots of fun souvenir t-shirts for yourself or your family.

 8. Stop at a few Roadside Attractions